-In 2021-22, our values were promoted by the establishment of annual values awards, which recognise and celebrate people whose activities have epitomised our values during the year.
+In 2022-23, our values were promoted by the continuation of our annual values awards, which recognise and celebrate people whose activities have epitomised our values during the year.

 Inclusion and diversity

 Our consultation and engagement framework provides the foundation for a culture that supports the involvement of all our people.
 It works on the basis that we all, irrespective of our position, workgroup or level, have a responsibility and accountability to: